ibm-cloud-docs/containers/cs_cluster_scaling.md

     ```
     {: screen}

-<p class="note">If you enable a worker pool for autoscaling and then later add a zone to this worker pool, restart the cluster autoscaler pod so that it picks up this change: `kubectl delete pod -n kube-system &lt;cluster_autoscaler_pod&gt;`.</p>
+If you enable a worker pool for autoscaling and then later add a zone to this worker pool, restart the cluster autoscaler pod so that it picks up this change: `kubectl delete pod -n kube-system &lt;cluster_autoscaler_pod&gt;`.
+{: note}

 ## Customizing the cluster autoscaler configuration values
 {: #ca_customize}